 Financial need is determined by subtracting your expected family contribution (EFC) from your budget.
 Budgets include tuition, fees, room, board, books, and personal expenses (Room, board, books and personal expenses are averages based on estimates for all graduate students).

 Graduate students can receive up to $20,500 in Federal Direct loans less other aid received.
-For example using 2013-2014 data: If you are an in-state student receiving a Graduate Fellowship of $10,000 and estimated tuition remission for five (5) credits per semester ($5,730), your calculation might look like this:
+For example, if you are an in-state student receiving a Graduate Fellowship of $10,000 and estimated tuition remission for five (5) credits per semester ($6,320), your calculation might look like this"

 Other aid includes, but is not limited to, University of Maryland Graduate Fellowships, Tuition Remission, Tuition Scholarships, Departmental Scholarships, and Private Scholarships.

 Please note, for those students who are receiving a Graduate Assistantship, your budget and tuition charges will reflect the in-state cost of attendance.